 I can see myself coming back to this guide over and over again, either a) finding content that I didn’t pay close enough attention to or b) finding new ways to interpret content that I had already read, based on new situations that had come my way over the course of playing more poker.

-I know that the Upswing Poker training site also has a number of additional add-on programs, including heads-up training and a PLO Workshop that I’m excited to try my hand at in the future.
+I know that the Upswing Poker training site also has a number of additional add-on programs, including heads-up training, Mixed Game Mastery, and a PLO Lab that I’m excited to try my hand at in the future.
 Those are areas of my game that I know for sure need the most work, as I have never even considered playing either of them “properly”.
 That is to say that I don’t think I’ve ever played a competitive hand of heads-up poker (purely heads-up that is, not counting when you’re down to the final two of a tournament), and PLO has always been that elusive beast that in my head will require a lot of effort to finally tame.

 I’m excited.
 Like I said, this is the first time I’ve properly sat down with a training site.
 Although at first glance there seem like a lot of gaps, I’m sure that for me it will take time to work out what kind of content on the website is for me, and what is for more beginner players.
 Furthermore, as more content comes along, I definitely envisage myself trying it out, perhaps branching out into mixed games and more elaborate games outside of the Texas Hold’em/Pot-Limit Omaha dichotomy.